sasharoover/navigation-service/project.md

 Use case scenarios (based on template)
 Depiction of one use case as a flow chart

-4. System architecture - Bilen
+#4.System architecture

-High-level overview of the system
+##4.1 High-level overview of the system
+Kana2.0 is a navigation app with more interesting features.
+The database is consisted of the whole school map.
+The app runs using the WIFI to detect the position of the user.
+It is an indoor GPS system.
-Main modules and their functions represented
+###4.2 Main modules and their functions represented

 5. Requirements (in traceable (and measurable) format) - Sasha

 Functional requirements